Everybody Wants Some

 The Universal Appeal of the Surf Hotel

-If there’s one thing nearly everyone agrees on, it’s that surfing is cool.
+If there’s one thing everyone agrees on, it’s that surfing is cool.
 And while you may never attain the skills of Kelly Slater or Stephanie Gilmore, you can at least stay in a hotel that makes you feel like you could.

 When it comes to identifying “surf hotels” we could go in a lot of directions.
 We’re not just going to reel off a list of famous breaks and point you toward the nearest lodging.
 Nor will we go out of our way to spoil those under-the-radar spots where anonymity is key to authenticity.
 Instead, we’ll go somewhere in between.